 Upon returning to the islands in 1995, Dave began working independently as a producer/engineer and continues to do so now.
 Dave acknowledges that the greatest gift he's received from recording with so many talented musicians in Hawai'i is their friendship and aloha.
 Whether it was "Sweet Lady Of Waihole" with Abe Keala and Three Scoops of Aloha, or "Live A Little" with the Hawaiian Style Band, or "Spread a Little Aloha" with the Mana’o Company, the camaraderie and laughs were priceless, and, they happened to make some pretty good music along the way, too!

 Since 1987, over 300 projects Dave has recorded in Hawai'i have been nominated for Na Hoku Hanohano Awards, the local equivalent of the Grammy.
 Over 100 of those nominees have won Hoku Awards.
 His song composition "All I Want Is You", recorded by Robi Kahakalau, was nominated for "Song of the Year" in 2001.
 In 2002, he received his third and fourth Hoku Awards, winning "Producer of the Year" and "Engineer of the Year" for work on The Mana’o Company’s "Spread a Little Aloha" album.
 The previous two were for Henry Kapono’s "Song For Someone" and the Makaha Son’s "Kui’kawa."
 In 2004, he mixed "Amy and Willie Live", which was nominated for the first Hawaiian Grammy.
 In 2005, Dave won his fifth Hoku Award for engineering Raiatea Helm's "Sweet and Lovely."
 He also produced this CD, which was nominated for a Grammy in 2005 as well.
 Also in 2005, Dave was featured in the June issue of Honolulu Magazine as one of the top music producers in Hawai'i.
 Dave won his sixth Na Hoku Award for engineering Raiatea Helm's "Hawaiian Blossom" in 2008.
 This album was also nominated for a Grammy.
 In 2008, Dave released his first CD entitled "TIME".
 In 2011, Dave won his seventh Na Hoku Award for producer of the Compilation Album of the Year entitled "Kona".
 In 2012, Dave received his eighth and ninth Na Hoku awards.
 One was a producer's award for "Compilation Album of the Year" and the other was a producer's award for "Album of the Year", "Kaunaloa" by Kuana Torres-Kahele, which was also the top selling album in Hawai'i in 2012.
 In 2012, Dave engineered for Dane Neves on his short film "Poison Apple", which ended up garnering 14 awards.
 Weldon Kakauoha's album "Pilialoha", produced by Dave, was nominated for a Grammy in 2013.
 In May of 2013, Dave won his 10th and 11th Na Hoku Awards.
 These were producer awards for "Anthology Album of the Year" (20 years of the Mana'o Company) and "Album of the Year" (Na Hoa).
 In 2014, Dave won his 12th Na Hoku Hanohano award for the "Anthology Album of the Year" Eia, by Natalie Ai.
 Also in 2014, Dave produced Kamaka Kukona's album, "Hanu 'A'ala", which was the only finalist from Hawai'i nominated in the Roots Regional category at the Grammy Awards in 2015.
 In 2015, Dave co-produced "La La La La" along with Natalie Ai Kamauu and Iolani Kamauu.
 This album also made it into the final ballot in the Roots Regional category of the 2016 Grammy Awards.
 Dave won his 13th Na Hoku Hanohano Award in May 2016 for engineering this album.
-In 2016, Dave completed "E Walea" with Kalani Pe'a and this album went on to win a Grammy Award in the Roots Regional category of the 2017 Grammy Awards.
-This is Dave's first Grammy Award!
+In 2016, Dave completed "E Walea" with Kalani Pe'a and this album went on to win a Grammy Award in the Best Roots Regional category of the 2017 Grammy Awards.
+Dave won his second Grammy for producing/ engineering Kalani Pea's "No 'A'ne'i" at the 2019 Grammy Awards and Dave won his third Grammy for producing/ engineering Kalani Pea's "Kau Ka Pe'a" at the 2022 Grammy Awards.
+In 2023, Dave was up for another Grammy in the Best Regional Roots Music Album category for work as a producer/engineer on Natalie Ai's album "Noelani".
+This was Dave's ninth Grammy nomination.

 Dave has composed, arranged, performed, and produced local and national commercials for companies such as Reebok, Budweiser, Chevrolet, Cadillac, Aloha Airlines, Victoria Ward Centers, King Windward Nissan, and Meadow Gold Dairies.
 In 2001 and 2002, he served as the musical director and talent coordinator for the MVP All Stars at KCCN Radio’s Birthday Bash at the Waikiki Shell.
 In February 2017, Dave was featured in an article in Hana Hou magazine, the magazine of Hawaiian Airlines.